 What is a Librarian?

-Librarians are professionals trained in information science.
-Working at a school, local library in a town, or even for the government, a librarian aides those in need of informational articles and services while managing and organizing those materials as well.
+A librarian is a professional trained in information science.
+Working at a school, a local library, or even for the government, a librarian aides those in need of informational articles and services while managing and organizing those materials as well.

 What does a Librarian do?

-Public Service Librarians - spend their time working with the public in many local libraries worldwide.
+- spend their time working with the public in many local libraries worldwide.
 They provide proper material for each age range from child to adult.
-A Public Service Librarian advocates reading competence with many libraries offering services for children that aid in early learning.
+A public service librarian advocates reading competence with many libraries offering services for children that aid in early learning.

-Systems Librarians - are responsible for maintaining the many systems used in the library.
+- are responsible for maintaining the many systems used in the library.
 They often troubleshoot any problems that arise in the library cataloging, as well as developing those systems as needed.
-Systems Librarians should have a sound background with computers as these librarians are responsible for maintaining the computer systems used for record keeping.
+Systems librarians should have a sound background with computers as these librarians are responsible for maintaining the computer systems used for record keeping.

 What is the workplace of a Librarian like?